iren-salazar/iren-salazar/README.md

 | **Mar 2023** | *IT Student Leadership Con* | 🤝 Panelist | Leading Tech Teams effectively |
 | **Nov 2022** | *Prompt Engineering 101* | 🗣️ Workshop Lead | LLMs in IT Workflows |

-*(Note: Feel free to edit the table rows above with your actual event details!)*

 ---